tim-pipi/tp/docs/DeveloperGuide.md

    Multiple `InternApplication`s in the list.

 1. Test case: `edit 1 r/Software Engineer c/Summer 2024`<br>
-   Expected: The first `InternApplication` in the list is edited and the `role` is set to `Software Engineer` and the `cycle` is set to `Summer 2024`.
+   Expected: The first `InternApplication` in the list is edited and the `Role` is set to `Software Engineer` and the `Cycle` is set to `Summer 2024`.
 The edited internship application is displayed in the select view.

 1. Test case: `edit 0`<br>
    Expected: No `InternApplication` is edited.
 Error message is displayed.